 *Research consistently shows that having quality antenatal education can reduce the length of labour, can reduce the women’s need for pain relief, and reduce the likelihood of intervention in labour.

-At A Focused Birth I’ve developed the course in such a way that 4 week group sessions have all the same content whether you choose to practise hypnobirthing or not.
+At A Focused Birth I’ve developed the course in such a way that the group sessions have all the same content whether you choose to practise hypnobirthing or not.
 I’m passionate about ensuring all women have a broad understanding of all possibilities for birth, as none of us know how our experiences will unfold.

 Whilst the emphasis is on knowledge and techniques to help facilitate a birth without intervention, understanding all the possibilities and options will help to empower your ability to make informed choices for yourselves.
-If after the completion of the course you decide to give hypnobirthing a go, it’s as simple as upgrading and downloading the audio tracks.

-As a clinical hypnotherapist and a midwife I have developed a course that fits in seamlessly with the hospital system, because 97% of births in Australia take place in a hospital.
+As a clinical hypnotherapist and a midwife, I have developed a course that fits in seamlessly with the hospital system, because 97% of births in Australia take place in a hospital.